Image credit: Niagara Nano®, 0.5/0.8 GPF Dual Flush Elongated Toilet, courtesy Niagara

 Did you know toilets are by far the main source of water use in the home, accounting for nearly 30 percent of residential indoor water consumption?
 According to the U.S. Environmental Protection Agency (EPA), “Over the course of your lifetime, you will likely flush the toilet nearly 140,000 times.
 If you replace older, existing toilets with WaterSense labeled models, you can save nearly 13,000 gallons per year with this simpler, greener choice.”
-They say that water-efficient toilets use 20 percent less water than standard models, resulting in over $90 saved annually and a savings of $2,000 over the lifetime of the toilet!
+They say that water-efficient toilets use 20 percent less water than standard models, resulting in over $140 saved annually and a savings of $2,900 over the lifetime of the toilet!
 Plus, many utility companies offer rebates and vouchers for buying a WaterSense certified toilet.
 What’s more, if every toilet in the U.S. were upgraded to a low-flow model, we’d save hundreds of billions of gallons of water as a nation each year.

 Low-Flow Toilets: Common Misconceptions

 Myth #1: They’re too expensive.

 Like many eco-products, low-flow toilets typically have a higher upfront cost than a less efficient alternative.
 But this is not always the case; you can find some water-efficient toilets in the same price range as standard models, though you may find that it’s worth it in the long run to invest in a higher-quality model.
 Upfront costs aside, it’s important to think of your low-flow toilet as a long-term investment.
 All that water you’ll be saving isn’t just beneficial for the planet—you’ll save a boatload on utility bills, too.
 One cost comparison estimates that significant water savings means a low-flow toilet can pay for itself in less than 7 years, even though it’s more expensive initially.
-Click through to read more about low-flow toilet costs and payback periods.
+Read on to learn more about low-flow toilet costs and payback periods.

-#2 They don’t work as well.
+Myth #2: They don’t work as well.

 Less water means a less powerful, less effective flush.
 Right?
 Wrong.
 But it’s no surprise that low-flow toilets have a reputation for ineffectiveness.
 When the EPA introduced new efficiency standards in the 1990s, manufacturers were forced to comply with little time to perfect their new low-flow products.
 As manufacturers struggled to develop working toilets with 1.6 gallons per flush rates (as compared to the 3-7 gallons they were used to), customer complaints mounted.
 Luckily for us, that was two decades ago, and low-flow toilets have come a long way.
 In fact, there are some brands out there that have advanced to using only 1.28 gallons of water or even less when flushing.
 And these newer models don’t sacrifice performance for efficiency.
 They simply make better use of the water that goes into each flush.
-If you’re worried that a water-efficient toilet won’t flush as well as your current throne, cast that worry away.
+So if you’re worried that a water-efficient toilet won’t flush as well as your current throne, cast that worry away.
 Maximum Performance(MaP) ratings provide insight into individual model performance.
 Research reviews and tests of possible models before taking the plunge to avoid any surprises down the road.
-For good performance, choose a model with a 350+ gram MaP rating; for excellent performance look for 500+ grams MaP.
+For good performance, choose a model with a 350+ grams MaP rating; for excellent performance, look for 500+ grams MaP.

 Myth #3: They don’t really save that much water.

 Even if the toilets in your home are up to the EPA’s standards (maximum 1.6 gallons per flush), a low-flow toilet will still save you water.
 And toilets in older homes may not be up to EPA standards, using 3 or even up to 7 gallons per flush.
 Replacing your old, inefficient toilets with new water-efficient models means you’ll see your home’s indoor water usage decrease by 20 percent to 60 percent—nearly 13,000 gallons of water saved per year.
-If that’s not convincing enough, get this: If all inefficient toilets in the U.S. were replaced with new low-flow models, we’d save 520 billion gallons of water annually.
+If that’s not convincing enough, get this: If all inefficient toilets in the United States were replaced with new low-flow models, we’d save 360 billion gallons of water annually.
 Picture Niagara Falls and imagine how much water passes over it during the course of 9 days.
 That’s how much water we could be saving.
 The bottom line: Low-flow toilets do save a significant amount of water, and installing one in your home does make a difference.

 Myth #4: They aren’t available in updated styles/I won’t find one that I like.

-Low-flow single-flush toilets.
+Low-flow single-flush toilets

 You’ve likely seen this type of toilet in a public restroom at some point, but they’re popping up in homes all over the globe, as well.
 Dual-flush toilets make use of the fact that very different flush volumes are needed for solid and liquid waste.
 Two-part buttons or levers allow you to control how much water is used for each flush, which results in significant water savings.

 Pressure-assist toilets make use of pressurized air to help boost flush power, so they often require far less water per flush than non-pressure-assist models.
 A smaller water demand means a smaller tank, so they’re ideal for small spaces, too.
 The cons: pressure-assist toilets can be pricey, and the extra machinery means a bigger risk of parts breaking or needing replacement.
 You will also find that they tend to come with a noisier flush.

 Any toilet can be converted into a water-efficient, dual-flush model with this DIY dual-flush kit.
 High performance, affordability, and a no-tools-needed installation make this kit one of the best options for a dual-flush converter kit on the market.
-Some reviewers warn that this kit wasn’t as simple to install as they’d hoped, urging new purchasers to follow instructions closely and call customer support if they run into any struggles.
+Some reviewers warn that this kit wasn’t as simple to install as they’d hoped, urging new purchasers to follow instructions closely and call in to customer support if they should run into any struggles.

 Nature’s Head composting toilet looks so similar to other models, you may very well forget that it doesn’t flush!
 A self-contained tank makes for easy waste removal, and users report that the compost looks (and smells) exactly like regular dirt when all is said and done.
 For tiny homes, off-the-grid living, or even campers and RVs, this composting toilet can be the perfect eco-friendly solution.
 Composting toilets are often much more expensive than flushing toilets, though, and this model is no exception.
 Just remember that toilets typically account for 30 percent of residential water needs, so installing a water-free toilet will dramatically cut your utility bills.
 You’re likely to see a return on investment in just a few years.